Virginia Tech®home

 Specialized thermotherapy units are designed to help reduce and prevent joint disease, muscle strains, and ligament and tendon injury:

-• Cold therapy in combination with rest and compression decreases tissue damage, swelling, muscle spasm, and pain, reducing severity of acute injury and speeding recovery time.
+• Cold therapy in combination with rest and compression decreases tissue damage, swelling, muscle spasm, and pain, reducing the severity of acute injury and speeding recovery time

-• Warm therapy decreases stiffness in soft tissues, improving suppleness of tendons, ligaments, and joints.
+• Warm therapy decreases stiffness in soft tissues, improving the suppleness of tendons, ligaments, and joints

-TheraPlate whole-body vibrational therapy is a dynamic physiotherapy to treat the entire horse in a time-efficient and effective way.
-The horse stands on the floor that provides a subtle vortex-wave motion.
+TheraPlate whole-body vibrational therapy is dynamic physiotherapy to treat the entire horse in a time-efficient and effective way.
+The horse stands on the floor which provides a subtle vortex-wave motion.
 Horses enjoy this powerful, but gentle treatment, which can accomplish the following:

 Emergencies and referrals: